famoser/polyas-verification/README.md

 3. (B.2, page 52) The conventions in Section A.1.2 refer to SHA512, while SHA256 is specified to be used.

 Suggestions:
 1. As it is designed right now, each ballot has to be hashed to find the one ballot with the correct fingerprint.
-Why not include the fingerprint in the ballot entry, too?
-The second device can still verify the fingerprint actually corresponds to the ballot, while it is much faster to discover the correct ballot.
+How about including the fingerprint in the ballot entry, too?
+The second device can still verify that the fingerprint actually corresponds to the ballot, while it is much faster to discover the correct ballot.
-2. The different formats (label = UTF-8, ciphertext = byte array, proof of knowledge = long number) all need to be handled separately, which increases the burden of implementation, and makes hard-to-debug bugs more likely.
+2. The different formats needed for the ballot entry digest (label = UTF-8, ciphertext = byte array, proof of knowledge = long number) increase burden of implementation, and possibly lead to hard-to-debug mistakes.
 Would it be instead possible to simply everywhere provide hex?